 - Interest Rate Negotiation = Penalty Abatement

 Penalty abatement usually goes hand-in-hand with other options.
 IRS penalty interest can go as high as 25%, depending on which penalties you incur.
 That kind of high interest adds up quickly, making your debt grow just as fast.
 The key to getting out of tax debt is to reduce those penalties as much as possible.
 This requires the help of a certified tax expert or CPA.

 Let Debt.com connect you with a certified tax resolution specialist so get out of tax debt as quickly as possible.

 Mortgage debt relief

 Problems with mortgage debt don’t just affect your credit and finances, they can have a very real impact on your life, too.
-Foreclosure could mean that you’re forced to uproot your family and scrambling to find housing.
+Foreclosure could mean that you’re forced to uproot your family and scramble to find housing.
 The good news is that there are plenty of options available to homeowners who are struggling to keep up with their payments.
-You generally have two paths that you can take when you’re having trouble.
-The first path is to prevent the foreclosure entirely.
-The second path is to make a quick and graceful exit if you can’t avoid foreclosure.
+You have two paths you can take.
+The first path is to prevent foreclosure entirely.
+The second path is to make a quick and graceful exit when you can’t avoid foreclosure.

 Relief options that prevent foreclosure:

 - Loan modification